 In connection with the acquisition of CSHP, the Company agreed to establish a retention plan for key CSHP staff.
-In September 2012, the Company finalized the terms of this plan and communicated the plan arrangements to the relevant employees.
 During the year ended March 31, 2013, the Company awarded 2,418,861 RSUs, which vest over a five-year period.
-In accordance with the plan, one-third of the total RSUs (806,302 RSUs) will vest on the third anniversary under the terms of the existing LTIP.
+In accordance with the plan, one-third of the total RSUs (806,302 RSUs) vested on the third anniversary of the date of the grant under the terms of the existing LTIP.
 The remaining two-thirds of the total RSUs (1,612,559 RSUs) will vest under the terms of the new CSH Inducement Plan, with one-half of the 1,612,559 RSUs vesting on the fourth anniversary and the remaining half on the fifth anniversary.
-During the year ended March 31, 2014, 106,535 RSUs were forfeited [March 31, 2013 - 24,686].
-The total number of shares outstanding under the CSH Inducement Plan at March 31, 2014 was 2,175,737 [March 31, 2013 - 2,323,859], of which 725,257 [March 31, 2013 - 774,633] are included in the existing LTIP disclosed above.